BellerophonMobile/logberry/docs/concepts.md

 OutputDrivers.
 Applications may implement its interface and provide their own, but there are two included in Logberry:

- * TextOutput: Arguably human readable output, colorized if outputting to a terminal.
+ * TextOutput: Human readable output, colorized if outputting to a terminal.
  * JSONOutput: Machine readable JSON formatted output.